shepard8/docs.scala-lang/_tour/abstract-types.md

 redirect_from: "/tutorials/tour/abstract-types.html"
 ---

 Traits and abstract classes can have an abstract type member.
-This means that the concrete implementations define the actual type.
+This means that the concrete implementations defines the actual type.
 Here's an example:

 ```tut
 trait Buffer {